High Protein Foods List – Overview

 Cottage Cheese

-Cottage cheese is a kind of cheese with low calorie and fat content although high in protein.
-What’s more, cottage cheese is rich in B vitamins, calcium, phosphorus, riboflavin (vitamin B2), selenium, and many other nutrients.
+Cottage cheese is a kind of cheese with low calories and fat content, although it is high in protein.
+C cottage cheese is rich in B vitamins, calcium, phosphorus, riboflavin (vitamin B2), selenium, and many other nutrients.

 For instance, you can combine cottage cheese with sliced fruits for a protein-rich breakfast on the go.